Urologic Surgery Residency Program

 To request an application

-The Department of Urology at the University of California, Davis participates in the Electronic Residency Application System (ERAS).
-Applicants will receive instructions and electronic access key from their dean's office.
+The Department of Urologic Surgery at the University of California, Davis participates in the Electronic Residency Application System (ERAS).
+Applicants will receive instructions and electronic access key from their Dean's Office.
 Please check with your school for information on this program.

-If you need any further assistance, please contact the urology residency coordinator:
+If you need any further assistance, please contact:

 University of California, Davis